-Gareth Edwards, an experienced Chartered Health and Safety manager and trainer with excellent knowledge and practical experience of managing H&S issues speaks about his choice of management degree.
+Gareth Edwards, an experienced Chartered Health and Safety manager and trainer with excellent knowledge and practical experience of managing H&S issues speaks about why he chose the Chartered Manager Degree Apprenticeship (CMDA).

 My health and safety career started when I joined the Royal Electrical and Mechanical Engineers in 1987.
 I served in many areas of the world including Afghanistan, Kuwait, Iraq, Germany, achieving rank of Warrant Officer Class Two.
 My expertise encompassed security, Chemical, Biological, Radiological and Nuclear Defence (CBRN), tactical intelligence, HR, and health & Safety.